johannschopplich/apiful/docs/guide/using-extensions.md

 - **[API Router](/extensions/api-router)** - jQuery/Axios-style chaining with `client.users.get()`

 > [!TIP]
-> Start with the ofetch extension if you are new to APIful - it provides the most familiar API for developers coming from fetch or Axios.
+> Start with the ofetch extension if you're new to APIful – it provides the most familiar API for developers coming from fetch or Axios.

 ## Custom Extensions